rytsikau/ee.Yrewind/README.md

 ## Terms of use

-* Yrewind provides access to audio and video files that is publicly available on YouTube servers, without authorization or authentication
+* This software provides access to information on the Internet that is publicly available and does not require authorization or authentication
 * This software is free for non-commercial use and is provided 'as is' without warranty of any kind, either express or implied
 * The author will not be liable for data loss, damages or any other kind of loss while using or misusing this software
 * The author will not be liable for the misuse of content obtained using this software, including copyrighted, age-restricted, or any other protected content